haowu1701/haowu1701.github.io/_pages/about.md

 ---

-If you are interested in collaboration or discussing research ideas, feel free to contact me at **hao.wu@vanderbilt.edu**.
+If you are interested in collaboration or discussing research ideas, you are very welcome to contact me at **hao.wu@vanderbilt.edu**.